What a Board Should Look for in Financial Statements

 Marshall Jones Certified Public Accountants And Advisors has been serving the Atlanta area for over 30 years, and we are committed to providing exceptional client support and expert services.
 We offer a range of tax and accounting services to help businesses and individuals manage their finances more successfully and accurately.
 With a highly accessible team, rapid response times and extensive industry expertise, we pride ourselves on meeting your requirements with quality solutions and support.

 Whatever your financial management needs, our team is here to help you move forward.
-For more information on our solutions, speak with one of our representatives today.
+For more information on how to prepare a comprehensive financial report for a board of directors, speak with one of our representatives today.